setlog/go-mongo-atlas/README.md

 They say, Golang is a very good choice, if you build a service for being deployed in the cloud infrastructure.
 And that is mostly true.
 However, if you have a stateful service with some database in the backend, you may find it difficult to setup such cloud infrastructure and to establish a communication between the Go service and the database server.

 Fortunately, there are solutions already in existence that simplify our life.
 For example, if you want to have your data stored in MongoDB, you may just use MongoDB Atlas - a fully [managed database service in the cloud](https://www.mongodb.com/cloud/atlas).
-We do not explain here, how to setup a MongoDB cluster there.
+We do not explain here, how to setup a MongoDB cluster.
 It is very well done [here](https://docs.atlas.mongodb.com/getting-started/).
 We focus on how to create a connection to MongoDB Atlas with Go and interact with the database cluster.

 ## Software Prerequisites